simonemmott/Html5Builder/README.md

 	<body/>
 </html>
 ```
-Note the automcatic inclusion of the DOCTYPE tag defining an HTML 5 document and the automatic inclusion of the head and body tags and the meta viewport specification causing the viewport to automatically scale with the device width.
+Note the automatic inclusion of the DOCTYPE tag defining an HTML 5 document and the automatic inclusion of the head and body tags and the meta viewport specification causing the viewport to automatically scale with the device width.

 The Html5Builder can easily generate HTML snippets.
 An HTML snippet is an internally valid section of HTML with a single root element.